NathanielJBrown97/Undergrad-Classwork/CSC-411/Assignment1/readme.md

 **2.)** Library Management; perhaps a library wishes to actually know what inventory they have.
 Rather than just have a giant disorganized collection of all books within their collection.
 You can have books sorted by Genres, which would be our keys, and Books, which would be our values.
 After reading a giant file containing all of the books and associating them with a genre identifier.
 The library would now have access to every book in their collection, organized by genre.
 This would easily be implemented using the fgroups program as it stands currently; again it could be expanded though.
 Perhaps by expanding the program to include a basic user interface, in which the user could search for a specific book and have returned the genre it's categorized under.

-**3.)**
+**3.)** Retail Store: If a retail clothing store wanted to take stock of their current inventory, they could use fgroups to better organize their stock.
+For example, they could sort their inventory by articles of clothing, such as hats, shirts, pants, and shoes.
+Each specific article of clothing, such as the different kinds of hats, and different shoes, would be the values.
+With a database/collection of the inventory for each different article of clothing type and the different types within each, we can use fgroups to sort the inventory by article of clothing.
+Like the library management example, we could also add a user interface to allow users to sort which clothes they want to see by article of clothing.

 **Approximate Time Spent on Assignment:** Around 20-25 hours.
 (Entirely new language; catching up on weak knowledge of hashmaps.
 I also burned a lot of time trying to start the assignment, before the lab was out.
 After the lab and related lecture the following week, everything started to click.)
-Depressingly; that averages out to 1 line per hour roughly.
+Depressingly; that averages out to roughly 1 line per hour.